MikeKSmith/The_Lazy_Producer/docs/007-Tools-Modulators.md

 ## Dispatch

-Dispatch is a paid [Max for Live modulation matrix](https://maxforlive.com/library/device/7361/dispatch-global-modulation-matrix) which generates 4 different modulation processes (A, B, C and D) which can be modulated by the other processes and then allows you to sum these to another set of modulation values - I, II, III and IV.
+Dispatch by Cong Burn is a paid [Max for Live modulation matrix](https://maxforlive.com/library/device/7361/dispatch-global-modulation-matrix) which generates 4 different modulation processes (A, B, C and D) which can be modulated by the other processes and then allows you to sum these to another set of modulation values - I, II, III and IV.
 The Matrix view defines the modulation processes while the Grid view allows you to further combine the A, B, C and D modulation and map these to another 16 parameters.

 Dispatch is massively flexible in how you can define and combine modulation sources and types.
 It can also be quite intimidating at first to know what's going on.
 I can recommend reviewing the Cong Burn (Dispatch developer) video on the tool on Youtube: <https://youtu.be/Vlef8VON4Rw>